lm3nitro/Projects/New/Scapy/Fragmentation Testing.md

 ```

-Here is another view of the script in Pycharm:
+Here is another view of the script in PyCharm:

 ![Pasted image 20241006192639](https://github.com/user-attachments/assets/2f10aac0-9457-4ba2-8742-ea508e40c33e)

-I executed the script and sniffed the traffic with TCPDump in order to capture it in real time:
+I executed the script and sniffed the traffic with Tcpdump in order to capture it in real time:

 ![Pasted image 20241006194801](https://github.com/user-attachments/assets/517e9879-2e66-483a-b6c9-b1ace5ec534d)